klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ## Troubleshooting <a id="troubleshooting"></a>

-* When using caver-js in a web browser, a "Error: Can't resolve'fs'" error occurs during the build:
+* **Error: Can't resolve 'fs'** occurs during the build with caver-js in a web browser:
    - Add the following webpack configuration.
    ```
    module.exports = {